spotinst/help/src/docs/managed-instance/features/network-persistence.md

 Private IP Persistence maintains the same private IP address for the instance during Spot Instance replacements.
 To Enable Private IP Persistence:

 1. Enter the Managed Instance's Configuration Wizard.
-2. Under the Persistent Resources tab's Network section, check “Persist Private IP”.
+2. Under the Persistent Resources tab's Network section, check `Persist Private IP`.
 3. Optionally, specify a particular private IP to be used by the Managed Instance, otherwise a random IP is chosen from the Subnet.
 4. The Private IP is retained in every instance replacement.